RhysSeeburger/RhysSeeburger.github.io/docs/content/00_activism.md

 Since 2023, I have been co-leading the "Queer International Meet-Up Heidelberg" as part of the PLUS Charity's offer of groups and meetings for queer people in the region.

+Since 2024, I have been on the Equality Committee at MPIA, working together with the Gender Equality Officer and others to advocate for Equity, Diversity and Inclusion at our Institute.

 I firmly believe that widening participation in Astronomy is crucial to the future of our field, and I am always keen to engage in initiatives to make this happen.